Buchanan State Forest Wild and Natural Areas

-Martin Hill Wild Area includes all 11,500 acres of state forest land south of Martin Hill in southern Bedford County.
-The area connects Tussey Mountain with Evitts Mountain and is decidedly wild and rugged.
+Martin Hill Wild Area includes 11,500 acres of state forest land south of Martin Hill in southern Bedford County.
+This wild and rugged area connects Tussey Mountain with Evitts Mountain.

 No motorized traffic is permitted within the boundaries of the wild area but numerous hiking trails provide access to the interior.